mravaloarison/Green/README.md

-# 🌿 Green – Emission-Aware Routing App
+# 🌿 Green

 **Devpost:** [Devpost link](https://devpost.com/software/green-aed7s9)

 **GitHub:** [GitHub Link](https://github.com/mravaloarison/Green)

+## 🚗 What It Does

 🏆 **Winner – Best Sustainability Hack at Rensselaer Polytechnic Institute**

-## 🚗 What It Does

 **Green** is a mobile app built to help reduce traffic emissions by guiding drivers toward routes with the fewest stops possible.
-The app intelligently analyzes real-time traffic data using MapKit and avoids congestion hotspots by recommending alternate, cleaner routes — even if those routes might take a bit longer.

 Each time a user completes a low-emission route, they earn *Green Points*.
 These points can be redeemed for exclusive discounts or perks from environmentally conscious sponsors like **WWF**, **National Geographic**, and others who support sustainability and climate-friendly initiatives.

 ## 🛠️ How I Built It